JohnLCaron/rlauxe/docs/CaseStudies.md

   estimated_samples_to_audit
 ````

 Note that this gives us the number of samples estimated for each audit round, from the CORLA "super simple" algorithm.
-One can compare these estimates with the CORLA software's estimates (estimates can be seen in the Rlauxe Viewer AuditRoundsTable).
+We can compare these estimates with the CORLA software's estimates (estimates can be seen in Rlauxe Viewer AuditRoundsTable).

+* There are 725 contests listed on round1/contest.csv.
+There are 295 listed in detail.xml.
+I was told they dont have precinct data (or CVRs?) for contests >= 260.
+SO we restrict our attension to those 259 contests.

 * createColoradoElectionFromDetailXmlAndPrecincts: contestRound, electionDetailXml, precinctResults -> precinctCvrs -> CvrExport.csv